Konzisam/Konzisam/README.md

-- 👋 Hi, I’m @Konzisam
+- 👋 Hi, I’m Samuel Konzi
-- 👀 I’m interested in Data and providing data solutions
+- 👀 I’m interested in Data and providing data solutions.
-- 🌱You can have a look at my Tableau portfolio on https://public.tableau.com/app/profile/samuel.konzi
+- 🌱You can have a look at dashboards I have built on tableau public: https://public.tableau.com/app/profile/samuel.konzi
-- 💞️ I’m looking to collaborate data projects
+- 💞️ I’m looking for a position in Data Analysis focussed on either sourcing,transformation of data, Dashboarding and Machine Learning.
 - 📫 Lets get in touch

 <!---